redhat-openstack/openstack-puppet-modules/README.md

 ### Class: cassandra

-Currently this is the only class within this module.
+Currently this is the only public class within this module.

 #### Parameters